Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Island Of Kythira Greece - Chora, Kapsali village view at Sunset

-Fairly remote and quite off the beaten track, Kythira is a top Greek destination in the Ionian Sea for those looking to get lost entirely, relax, and rest from every day stressing routines.
+Relatively remote and entirely off the beaten track, Kythira is a top Greek destination in the Ionian Sea for those looking to get lost, relax, and rest from stressful daily routines.

-Among the best things you can discover, a fantastic Venetian castle overlooks the whitewashed main town, Chora.
-From the castle, you will be able to enjoy panoramic views of the coast of the Peloponnese, as well as the rest of the Aegean: Amazing for sunset!
+Among the best things, you can discover a fantastic Venetian castle that overlooks Chora’s whitewashed main town.
+From the castle, you can enjoy panoramic views of the coast of the Peloponnese and the rest of the Aegean: Amazing for sunset!

 Getting to Kythira is more accessible from the coast of the Peloponnese.
 Boats depart from the port of Neapolis and offer daily ferry crossings.
 A trip from Neapolis to Kythira can last from 1.5 to 2 hours.